forestrie/.github/profile/README.md

+# Forestrie

-# Forestrie is a trust‑minimized digital provenance ledger
+Forestrie is a trust‑minimized digital provenance ledger

 The software was originally created by DataTrails, Inc. as the underlay for their digital provenance platform and released under an MIT license to promote system transparency.